digital-asset/daml/docs/source/daml/daml-studio.rst

    :scale: 70%
    :align: center

-If you want more details, you can click the *Show archived* and *Show detailed disclosure* checkboxes.
-That will extend the table to include archived contracts as well and separate the reason for why a contract is visible into four categories:
+If you want more details, you can click on the *Show archived* checkbox, which extends the table to include archived contracts, and on the *Show detailed disclosure* checkbox, which displays why the contract is visible to each party, based on four categories:

 1. ``S``, the party sees the contract because they are a signatory on the contract.
 2. ``O``, the party sees the contract because they are an observer on the contract.